Being a certified organic regenerative grain farm means we work with nature each step of the way.

 Planting and harvest

 Our grains are grown in rich soils sweetened with additional organic amendments right here in the northwestern United States.
 We use cover crops to build organic matter and protect our soil from erosion.
 Our tillage and planting are timed for optimum seed germination and natural weed control.
-And after harvest, we incorporate our grain-straw back into the soil that it came from.
+And after harvest, we incorporate our grain straw back into the soil that it came from.

 Always Whole Grain, Never Pearled

 Bluebird Emmer and Einkorn is de-hulled to order, never pearled, for optimum storage, nutrition and flavor.
 Farro is an Italian term for ancient hulled wheat.
 Farro sold in the USA is often pearled, meaning its outer husk is shaved off, which removes the germ and the bran-the nutrient bank of essential vitamins and minerals.
 Shaving off the outer layer of the grain exposes the inner “meat” of the grain to air.
 Oxidation occurs and the nutrients begin to break down, leaving the grain susceptible to going rancid.
 Pearling grains can be a much quicker, easier, way to process ancient wheat for human consumption.
-It also reduces the cook time.
-The down side is that it compromises the nutritional value and stability of the grain.
+It also reduces the cooking time.
+The downside is that it compromises the nutritional value and stability of the grain.

 Milled to order